rems-project/linksem/README.md

   3. Isabelle extractions of the Lem models require a small amount of hand editing to get Isabelle to accept them, due to various bugs in Lem.

-All other issues, infelicities or missing pieces of formalisation should be noted in a camldoc-style comment at the top of the relevant Lem file.
+Any infelicities or missing pieces of formalisation should be noted in a camldoc-style comment at the top of the relevant Lem file.